Not ready to enrol but want to learn more?

 Fast-track this course series through our intensive option – complete the required courses in a single term.
-Express interest to receive updates about this unique program.
+Express interest to receive updates about future offerings of this unique program.

 Inclusive Media in the Media

 Check out these articles featuring our Course Series in Inclusive Media.

 Article: Described video opens up world of film to the blind (Toronto Star, December 10, 2019)

 Article: All prime time TV shows now have to be accessible.
 How Toronto could become a world leader in captioning and describing (Toronto Star, December 13, 2019)

 Inclusive Media at the CNIB Foundation's Connectiing the Dots Conference (October 2019)

 Deborah Fels, the course developer for our Course Series in Inclusive Media, presented "What is CAD?
 (Certified Audio Describers)" at the 2019 CNIB conference.
 Margot Whitfield and Marie-Catherine Rombaut, lecturers in the series, presented "Inclusive Media – Real Time (CC, AD/DV)."
 Ryerson University was the only post-secondary organization with accessible media course offerings to present at this conference.